Amazing Faiths Dinners

-All members of the Alverno Community wishing to particpate must sign up and complete the form located in LA 102
+All members of the Alverno Community wishing to particpate must register in advance.

 The Amazing Faiths Project is a movement that brings together people from all religious traditions as well as those with no religious affiliation for fellowship and friendship.
 The cornerstone event of the Project is the Dinner Dialogue.